 Some of St John’s People

-The Churchwardens are Helen Gee and Paul Rivers.
+The Churchwardens are Helen Gee and Geoff Coote.
 The Wardens are elected each year by the congregation to represent and lead them.

 The Rector is James Rattue.
 James was ordained in 2005 and served as Curate in Weybridge before becoming Rector of Farncombe in 2009.
 He used to work as a museum curator in Wimborne, Chatham and High Wycombe.

 The Curate is Maggie Stirling-Troy.
 Maggie was ordained in 2013 as a ‘self-supporting minister’ (which means she works for free!) and is a lawyer in her secular life.